A very simple and rustic cake with a moist center and a crumbly topping. Red Currant Cake is an easy and gorgeous summer dessert!

 Again, you might have read that little tidbit in a past post or two as well.
 The home is 160 years old, which means that it’s got a lot of flaws, but none too severe it scared us away.
 We look at the flaws as slight imperfect perfections.
 It’s got so much character and I can’t wait to show it to all of you!

 The home is located in a very small town about three and a half hours drive east of Toronto.
 It’s quite the hike every time we leave the city behind for the weekend, but once we get there, it’s all worth it.
 When I say a very small town, I mean it.
-I would have to guess that there’s less than 200 people (possibly less than 150) and about 25 homes at rough count.
+I would have to guess that there’s less than 100 people and about 20 homes at rough count.

 There’s no grocery store, no corner store, no post office, no bank, no school, etc. There’s just one church, which is quite the difference from the Newfoundland town I grew up in, which had four or five churches, depending on the year.